Heading to TD Garden for a Bruins or Celtics game, or perhaps a concert?

 If you can move your eyes past the TVs, you'll also see lots of sports memorabilia around, adding to the atmosphere.

-You'll find plenty of beer and other beverage choices, and some tasty food options - great cheese steak subs, baby rib subs, thin crust pizzas, and sandwiches.
-Try the George Forman steak tips sandwich, or the fried fresh haddock.
+You'll find plenty of reasonably priced beer and other beverages plus good food - try a cheese steak or baby rib sub or the fried fresh haddock.
 Prices for drinks and food are reasonable.

 Sports Grille's claim to culinary fame, though, are the half-pound hot dogs served on sub rolls with fries on the side.
 Add cheese, beans, peppers, and sauerkraut to taste.